 As well as the modules listed above you'll have time with a tutor to discuss your progress and learning.

-You will be assessed at the end of each General English unit to encourage you to use what you have learnt, track your progress and identify areas for you to improve on.
+You'll be assessed at the end of each General English unit to encourage you to use what you have learnt, track your progress and identify areas for you to improve on.

 Assessments vary across units; examples of previous assessments have been creating a blog, taking part in discussions, making a vlog (video blog), evaluating news articles, doing a presentation and producing pieces of creative writing.

-You will receive grades, detailed feedback and a Common European Framework of Reference for Languages (CEFR) level for your work.
+You'll receive grades, detailed feedback and a Common European Framework of Reference for Languages (CEFR) level for your work.
 The CEFR is an internationally recognised grading system of measuring your language ability.

 Our General English course is accredited by the British Council for the teaching of English in the UK.